terreng/simple-web-server/website/src/docs/plugins.md

 ### Step 4: Debug any issues

-If you see an error about the `plugin.json` file being invalid, then check to make sure that you've formatted it correctly.
+If you see an error about the `plugin.json` file being invalid then check to make sure that you've formatted it correctly.
 See [Plugin manifest file](/docs/plugin%20manifest%20file.md) for more help.

 If you encounter an "Error starting plugins" error for a server, or if you receive a `Plugin error` error message in response to a web request, then check the logs for more error details.
 See [Viewing logs](logs.md).